-I recycle used tea bags by soaking them in water for a few days and then use it to water the Tiger Orchid plant.
+I recycle used tea bags by soaking them in water for a few days and then using it to water the Tiger Orchid plant.
 Tea is rich in nitrogen and potassium, which are useful ingredients for plant growth and flowering.

-Instead of plain water to water the plant, tea water that is rich in nutrients will give good plant growth and beautiful flowers.
+Instead of using plain water to water the plant, tea water that is rich in nutrients will give good plant growth and beautiful flowers.

 3. Rice Water as Fertilizer

 Rice water is another nutrient-rich water that I used to water and fertilize my Tiger Orchid.

 If you cook rice on a regular basis, the water you use to wash the rice before cooking can be reused as fertilizer.

 The water has traces of thiamin, niacin, riboflavin, and folic acid, which are necessary for healthy plant growth.
 It is even more effective if you put it aside for a day to ferment, before watering the Tiger Orchid plant.

 Some people use water that rice has been boiled in but I find it a hassle and prefer the water that you use to wash or rinse the rice before cooking.